-SCC also works in very close partnership with Hampshire County Council (HCC) and with Isle of Wight and Portsmouth City Council LTAs on cross-Solent transport planning issues.
-Southampton's BSIP considers this wider Solent area and while there will be separate BSIPs for the individual Local Transport Authorities (LTAs), there are common themes and synergies between each of them to ensure consistency and integration across the Solent.
+SCC also works in very close partnership with Hampshire County Council (HCC), the Isle of Wight and Portsmouth City Council LTAs on cross-Solent transport planning issues.
+SCC Southampton's BSIP considers this wider Solent area and while there will be separate BSIPs for the individual Local Transport Authorities (LTAs), there are common themes and synergies between each of them to ensure consistency and integration across the Solent.

-This is through the Solent Transport partnership, through this partnership joint Local Transport Plan policies have been developed and there has been a history of successfully funded projects across the Solent - Local Sustainable Transport Fund (LSTF), Better Bus Fund (BBF) and Future Transport Zone (FTZ).
+Through the Solent Transport partnership, joint Local Transport Plan policies have been developed and there has been a history of successfully funded projects across the Solent - Local Sustainable Transport Fund (LSTF), Better Bus Fund (BBF) and Future Transport Zone (FTZ).
 All of which have helped to put the Solent area at the forefront of innovation and investment in buses and people's bus journeys.